hindu-comm/mail_stream_indology/2017/09/Once_again_on_the_or/130__Dominik_Wujastyk.md

 > would no longer be the case in the copies made by one scribal hand from
 > this exemplar.
 If the process was carried on for centuries, only a
 > philological analysis could uncover what lies beneath
-> ​an apparently homogeneous surface.
+> an apparently homogeneous surface.
 >
 >
-> Perhaps the Bakshāli, too, is itself a product​,​
+> Perhaps the Bakshāli, too, is itself a product,
-> ​ at the beginning or
+>  at the beginning or
-> ​somewhere ​
+> somewhere
 > in the middle
-> ​,​
+> ,
 > of
-> ​a ​
+> a
 > repeated process of material layer conflations
-> ​​
+>
 > .
 >
 >